Johnny Clifford: Cork

 After a one-year absence from inter-county management, Clifford returned to partner Charlie McCarthy as joint-coach of the Cork minor team.
 Success was instant, with Cork claiming their first Munster Minor Championship in six years after a five-point victory over Tipperary before later adding the All-Ireland Minor Championship title following a 3-10 to 0-12 win over Wexford in the final.

 Clifford was appointed coach of the Cork senior team for the second time on 22 October 1985 following a mass clear-out of the previous selection committee.
 Expectations were low, but Cork secured a record-equalling fifth successive Munster Championship after a three-point win over Clare in the 1986 final.
 Clifford later guided Cork to an unlikely All-Ireland final win over Galway.
 After surrendering their titles to Tipperary in the 1987 Munster final, he was retained as coach for a third successive season.
 However, after several years of poor health he announced his shock resignation on 10 March 1988.

 On 23 November 1993, Clifford made a return to inter-county management when he was appointed Cork senior hurling coach for the third time in his career.
 While many viewed the team as being in transition, Clifford was confident that Cork would win "at least" one All-Ireland title during his two-year term.
-In what was his least successful spell with the team, Cork lost out to Limerick in the first round of the 1994 Munster Championship, while a late Clare goal put Cork out of the 1995 Munster Championship at the first hurdle, bring Clifford's tenure to an end.
+In what was his least successful spell with the team, Cork lost out to Limerick in the first round of the 1994 Munster Championship, while a late Clare goal put Cork out of the 1995 Munster Championship at the first hurdle, to bring Clifford's tenure as manager to an end.